HIPE89165/wiki-articles/wiki/contributing/en.md

+---
+layout: article
+title: Contributing
+date: 2025-07-08T04:04:53.522Z
+description: A how-to on properly contributing to the Camellia Wiki.
+---

 If you're reading this, you're likely interested in contributing to the Camellia Wiki - and we're excited to have you!

 ## Contribution Guidelines